mikemorandi/web-secret-santa/README.md

-# Web Secret Santa (Wichtel)
+# Web Secret Santa

-A web application that facilitates organizing Secret Santa (Wichtel) gift exchanges.
+A web application that facilitates organizing Secret Santa gift exchanges.
 Participants can register, set preferences, and automatically get assigned to someone for gift-giving.
 The system handles notifications, exclusion rules, and pre-assignments.

 ## Features